CosmWasm/cw-plus/packages/cw3/README.md

 voter (HumanAddr) voted on the proposal.
 (May be null)

 `ListVotes{proposal_id, start_after, limit}` - Returns the same info
-as `Proposal`, but for all proposals along with pagination.
+as `Vote`, but for all votes along with pagination.
-Starts at proposal_id 1 and accending.
+Returns the voters sorted by the voters' address in lexographically ascending order.

 ## Voter Info